codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-inputs.md

 ### `default`

 Provide a default value for the input parameter.
-If `type` is choice, then it must be one of the defined `options`, otherwise value type must match with the `type` definition.
+If type is `choice`, then it must be one of the defined `options`, otherwise value type must match with the `type` definition.

 ## Examples